 Using the recipe below, you can adjust the cornstarch used as follows:

-- 2-3 tbsp = thinner pouring sauce (consistency of a crème anglaise)
+- 2-3 tablespoons = thinner pouring sauce (consistency of a crème anglaise)

 - ¼ – ⅓ cup = thicker custard (consistency of crème pâtissiere)